Boeing Vertol CH-46 Sea Knight: American versions

-Newest variant, codeveloped by Piasecki and Columbia Helicopters following Columbia's purchase of the type certificate in 2006.
+This model has recently been cancelled, although it is still listed on Columbia Helicopters website.
+Proposed variant, codeveloped by Piasecki and Columbia Helicopters following Columbia's purchase of the type certificate in 2006.
 Made from surviving 107-II and CH-46E airframes from both Boeing and Kawasaki, purchased primarily from foreign militaries, then remanufactured into -III models.
 These were intended to begin sales by the end of 2024, but as of 2025 are still listed as upcoming on Columbia's website.
 Features new manufactured CT58-GE-16 engines, the commercial version of the upgraded engines used for the CH-46E as well as modernized avionics including a glass cockpit.